-In this interview spotlight, we chat with Josh Gray about his newest release, influences, the digital music world and more.
+In this interview spotlight, I chat with Prateek about motivations, challenges, the latest projects and more.

-Full Q&A along with links and streams below.
+Full Q&A along with links and music below.

 Where are you from and what style of music do you create?
 (In your own words, not necessarily in marketing terms or by popular genre classifications.)

-What led you down this path of music and what motivates you to stay the course?
+What led you down this path of music and what motivates you to keep going?

-How is your new release different than previous ones?
-Did you set out to accomplish anything specific?
+How is this new release different than previous ones?
+Were you trying to accomplish anything specific?

-Do you face any challenges as an indie musician in a digital age?
-On the flip side, how has technology helped you (if it has)?
+Name one or two challenges you face as an indie musician in this oversaturated, digital music age?
+How has technology helped you (since we know it does help)?

-Where can we follow you online and hear more music?
+Where is the best place to connect with you online and discover more music?